 Higher education in the Netherlands is internationally oriented.
-Almost one fourth of all programmes are offered in English and these programmes attract a lot of students from all over the world.
+Much programmes are offered in English and these programmes attract a lot of students from all over the world.
 The reputation of Dutch higher education is ensured by its national regulatory framework, its commitment to quality assurance and its obligatory accreditation.

 There are three categories of higher education institutions in The Netherlands:

 There are two types of recognised public institutions: universities and universities of applied science ("hogescholen").
 Both universities and universities of applied science can offer programmes with an academic as well as a professional orientation.

 These institutions do not receive public funding.
 However, after having completed a special institutional procedure and initial accreditation of their programmes, these institutions are allowed to offer bachelor and master's programmes.

 - Privately funded institutions that are not recognised

 These institutions are not recognised are only allowed to offer postgraduate programmes.
 These programmes have to get (initial) accreditation.